Bookishlovesyou/miniOS/README.md

 A command-line mini operating system simulator written in **C**, featuring a round-robin process scheduler with multithreading, a fixed-partition memory manager, and a fully in-memory virtual filesystem — all accessible through an interactive shell.

-> **Built by me, with AI assistance ofc cause im not that smart
-> The core concepts, design, and intent are mine.
-Claude helped with debugging and code structure suggestions.

 ---